The Home Office Dilemma: Executive or Ergonomic?

 2. Calibrate the Seat Depth

 Slide your hips all the way back against the backrest.
-Ensure there is a small gap (2–4 cm) between the seat and your calves.
-If the seat is too deep, it will cut off circulation; if it is too shallow, it won't provide enough thigh support.
+Use the "2-3 finger rule": ensure there is a small gap (2–4 cm) between the seat edge and your calves.
+If the seat is too deep, it can press against the back of your knees; if it is too shallow, it won't provide enough thigh support.

 3. Position the Lumbar Support